henri/spb/README.md

 Different operating systems and even different LINUX distributions have different stances on privacy and telemetry.
 As such it is advisable that you check these details for your specific operating system.
 This project works on a variety of operating systems each with their own particulars relating to privacy and telemetry.

-> #### SPB Fish Snippits
+> #### SPB Fish Snippets
-> <sub>Should you use spb-ddg, spb-ddg-ai or spb-pai fish snippits, then you will want to have a close look at the terms of service from [DuckDuckGo](https://duckduckgo.com/privacy) and [Perlexity Ai](https://www.perplexity.ai/hub/legal/privacy-policy) whose websites you will be accessing.
+> <sub>Should you use spb-ddg, spb-ddg-ai or spb-pai fish snippets, then you will want to have a close look at the terms of service from [DuckDuckGo](https://duckduckgo.com/privacy) and [Perplexity Ai](https://www.perplexity.ai/hub/legal/privacy-policy) whose websites you will be accessing.
 If you are using spb-yt then be sure to check [Googles privacy policy](https://policies.google.com/privacy).</sub>

 ### :lock: Security and Trust
 You should only run code and use software from sources you trust!
-If you do not trust yourself to check the project code below or you do not trust my judgment, then it is reccomended to not run this code.
-The alternative is asking someone familar with shell scripting (the language used to create SPB) to vet the code on your behalf.
+If you do not trust yourself to check the project code below or you do not trust my judgment, then it is recommended to not run this code.
+The alternative is asking someone familiar with shell scripting (the language used to create SPB) to vet the code on your behalf.
 Just make sure if you ask someone to help you vet the code ; that you also trust them.
 With 25+ years of experience writing shell scripts, you would hope that I have learnt to test my work.

-Already have spb and fish snippits setup, you may issue the following command to have perplexity vet the code :
+Already have spb and fish snippets setup, you may issue the following command to have perplexity vet the code :
 ```
 spb-pai "would you vet the following project code for malware : https://github.com/henri/spb"
 ```